microsoft/language-server-protocol/README.md

 #### Cancellation Support

-The base protocol now offers support for request cancellation.
+>**New:** The base protocol now offers support for request cancellation.
 To cancel a request a notification message with the following properties is sent:

 _Notification_:
 * method: '$/cancelRequest'